chrismacp/chrismacp.github.io/_posts/2019-05-31-java-url-equals-bit-me.md

 Although our system responded with a 2xx response whilst saving, when retrieving the image location again, it had not updated to the new version and still referenced example.com.

 ## Diagnosis
-Our code was pretty simple and we were pretty much just receiving the entity and validating it before then saving it.
+Our code was simple and we were just receiving the entity and validating it before then saving it.
 The image location was stored in a [URL][1] type field.
 No mutation of the data was going on and while debugging it I could see that we were sending the correct URL to the JPA Repository for storage.
 So it must be somewhere in JPA...nooooooo

 Luckily, with a little help, it didn't take toooo long to work out what was happening and it all boiled down to the ```URL.equals()``` method.